Luke, Chapter 6

 luke_6.m4a |

-3) Explanation & Questions: What stood out to you from the reading?
-What are your favorite verses here, and why?
+3) Explanation & Questions: What stood out to you from today's reading?
+What are your favorite verses here and why?
 Did certain words trouble or challenge you?
-It's perhaps hard to imagine how rigid the Pharisees were.
-Here again, we see how Jesus and his disciples were ruffling feathers.
-Even healing a person on the Sabbath infuriated some!
-Jesus ended up choosing his twelve apostles, and afterward, to a diverse crowd, he gave guidance.
-He intended his words to be heard and followed.
-For digging deeper, see my Google Doc that discusses specific verses and terms.
-Be sure to scroll down to chapter six.
+I know that it's hard to imagine how strict the Pharisees were.
+After all, we didn't live at that time, and we've never been bound by the Old Testament law (unless we grew up Jewish).
+In Chapter Six, we again see how Jesus and his disciples ruffled feathers: Jesus healing a person on the Sabbath Day infuriated some!
+In this chapter, we also see how Jesus carefully chose his twelve apostles.
+After his apostolic appointment, he gave guidance to a diverse crowd of people, and he intended for his words to be heard and followed.

 my_hope_is_built_on_nothing_less.m4a |